Bombardier Challenger 850

 How far can a Bombardier Challenger 850 fly?

-The maximum distance a Challenger 850 can cover is 5,206 kilometers: An excellent range for a super large jet with high passenger capacity and exceptional comfort.
+The maximum distance a Challenger 850 can cover is 5,206 kilometres: An excellent range for a super large jet with high passenger capacity and exceptional comfort.
 It can fly between New York and Los Angeles (approx. 3,936 km) and from Rome to Moscow (approx. 4,753 km) without a stopover.

 Range Map